haka-security/haka/doc/user/tutorial/sqli.rst

 White list
 ----------
 All the defined rules are too general and will therefore raise many alerts.
-In the example given hereafter we show how we could skip evalation of rules if the uri matches some conditions (for instance do not evaluate anti-sqli rules when the requested resource is equal to `/foo/bar/safepage.php`).
+In the example given hereafter, we show how we could skip evaluation of rules if the uri matches some conditions (for instance, do not evaluate anti-sqli rules when the requested resource is equal to `/foo/bar/safepage.php`).
 This shows another advantage of using rules group feature.

 .. note:: The check is done after uri normalisation